The Softmax Function

 return exps / np.sum(exps)

-To make our softmax function numerically stable, we simply normalize the values in the vector, by multiplying the numerator and denominator with a constant .
+To make softmax numerically stable, we multiply the numerator and denominator with a constant $C$.

 def stable_softmax(X):